tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 The two dead goblins, if not intercepted, appear to have been heading to unleash the wolves.

-Asher inquires if the wolves are secure to prevent the wolves from attacking and receives an affirmative.
+Asher appears relieved upon confirmation that the wolves are securely chained and out of reach.
 Gar observes that the stream is elevated slightly more than outside, covering his ankles.
-Tarkin stands as a lookout from within the cavern, noting that all is quiet except the wolves; Asher checks the sentry outpost for any supplies, but finds none.
+Tarkin stands as a lookout from within the cavern, noting that all is quiet except the wolves.
+Asher quickly checks the sentry outpost for any supplies, but finds none.

 **Loot Goblins.** Aarden inspects the dead goblins and finds 7 arrows.
 [3 for Aarden; 4 for Tarkin.]